-- Framing: it is recommended to capture an image containing slightly more angle than necessary to have higher flexibility in framing - Exposure: make sure to obtain a perfect histogram.
-This ensures that the exposure is precise and no additional post-processing (and loss of quality) is required. - Sharpness: work with focusing, aperture, rotation point and distance setting in the software to obtain the best possible definition.
+- Framing: It is recommended to capture an image containing slightly more field of view than necessary to have higher flexibility in framing - Exposure: Make sure to obtain a perfect histogram.
+This ensures that the exposure is precise and no additional post-processing (and loss of quality) is required. - Sharpness: Work with focusing and aperture to obtain the best possible definition.
 Of course sharpness can be enhanced in post-production, but the better the original image, the more natural the final image will be.

-Raw saving: save the image in raw format DNG.
+Raw saving: Save the image in raw format DNG.
 Any other format will contain an already converted image with non-reversible operations reducing the adjustment possibilities.
 All other parameters can be readjusted later during the raw conversion with no risk of data loss, including white balance, tone mapping etc.